-Appropriateness of the judgment as to whether an impairment loss should be recognized on goodwill that arose when the Group acquired control of Sumitomo SHI FW Energie B.V. and Lafert S.p.A.
+Appropriateness of the amount of impairment losses recognized on goodwill and other intangible fixed assets that arose when the Group acquired control of Sumitomo SHI FW Energie B.V.

-The key audit matter How the matter was addressed in our audit As described in the Note on "Significant Accounting Estimates, 1.
-Valuation of goodwill" to the consolidated financial statements, the Group recognized goodwill of ¥31,054 million in the consolidated balance sheet as of March 31, 2022, which included The primary procedures we performed to assess whether the judgment as to whether an impairment loss should be recognized on goodwill that arose when the Group acquired control of Sumitomo SHI FW Energie B.V. and Lafert S.p.A. was appropriate included the following:
+The key audit matter How the matter was addressed in our audit As described in the Note on "Consolidated Statements of Income, 6.
+Impairment loss" to the consolidated financial statements, the Group recognized impairment losses of goodwill that arose when the Group acquired control of Sumitomo SHI FW Energie B.V. and other intangible fixed assets in the The primary procedures we performed to assess the appropriateness of the amount of impairment losses recognized on goodwill that arose when the Group acquired control of Sumitomo SHI FW Energie B.V. and other intangible fixed assets included the following: